mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 >
 > The monk said, “What is the place where there is no cold or heat?”
 >
-> Tung Shan said, “When it’s cold, the cold kills you; when it’s hot, the heat kills you.”
+> Tung Shan said, “When it is cold, the cold kills you; when it is hot, the heat kills you.”
 >
 > ( From *The Blue Cliff Record*, translated by Thomas Cleary & J.C.
 Cleary)

-Look at page 309, the last paragraph:
+Look at page 309, the last paragraph.
+[The commentary says:]

 > Ts’ao Shan asked a monk, “When it’s so hot, where will you go to avoid it?”
 The monk said, “I’ll avoid it inside a boiling cauldron, within the coals of a furnace.”
 Ts’ao Shan said, “How can it be avoided in a boiling cauldron or among the coals of a furnace?”
 The monk said, “The multitude of sufferings cannot reach there.”
 See how the people of the Ts’ao Tung house naturally understood the conversation of people of their house.